 Introduction to Rooftop Solar

 If you’ve been thinking about installing solar panels on your home, this could be the time to do it.
 Thanks to the rapidly declining cost of solar panels, new state incentives, and a federal tax credit, a photovoltaic system can be a good financial investment for homeowners.
-However, that tax credit, which now covers 30 percent of your system’s costs, goes down to 26 percent in 2020, and then to 22 percent in 2021.

 What residential solar incentives are available?